Revolution-Game-Creation-Group/200wordrpg.github.io/licensing.md

 ### No Pressure

-If you have a darling idea that will pay the rent and feed your family, **do not** give up on that opportunity!
-Seriously, go make it big!
+If you have a darling idea that will pay the rent and feed your family, **do not** submit it to this challenge!
+Turn that into a kickstarter and make some money!
 I wish you all the luck.

 But if you are looking to throw a new idea out into the world and see what happens, the 200 Word RPG Challenge is a great place to start.